Approved by Council, January 5, 2010, Adopted by the congregation January 24, 2010

 ARTICLE V. MEMBERSHIP

-1. Membership in this church is open to any person who has been baptized and either has been confirmed or has made public confession of faith in Jesus Christ as Savior – in accordance with the gospel covenant which binds into a unity all faithful people.
-We welcome persons of all ages, races, sexual orientations and church backgrounds to participate in the life and ministry of our church.
+1. Membership in this church is open to any person who has been baptized and either has been confirmed or who has publicly stated a willingness to follow in Jesus’ way – in accordance with the gospel covenant which binds into a unity all faithful people.
+We welcome persons of all ages, races, sexual orientations, gender identities and church backgrounds to participate in the life and ministry of our church.

 2. Members pledge themselves to regularly attend the worship services and celebrations of the Lord’s Supper of this church; to live a Christian life; to share in the life and work of this church; to contribute to its support and benevolence; and to seek diligently to improve the welfare of church members and the community.